ZackWilde27/VulkanGameEngine/BlenderProjectDocs.md

 <br>

 ### Static vs Dynamic
-Objects and lights can either be dynamic or static.
+Things and lights can either be dynamic or static.
 This is determined by whether the active render flag is enabled (The camera icon next to its name filled in)

 <img width="288" height="32" alt="Screenshot 2025-09-02 173833" src="https://github.com/user-attachments/assets/037dd94b-732f-4979-a737-d783f4c30cd1" />